mrkishi/veonim/docs/readme.md

 ### bonus ~~meme~~ features
 - `fullscreen` - open the Dark Portal and go fullscreen
 - `pick-color` - open a color picker and change the current value under the cursor
-- `modify-colorscheme-live` [experimental] - open a colorscheme file. move cursor to color value. trigger this command. a color picker is opened, and whenever the color is changed in the color picker, the colors are updated across all of vim LIVE.
-WE'LL DO IT LIVE!
 - `devtools` - open up the devtools if ur an U83R1337H4XX0R
 - `nc` - ehehehehe

 ### experimental/wip features
 - `TermOpen` - open up a terminal that can be attached
-- `TermAttach` - attach to a terminal session and parse the output for any compiler output adding any errors/warnings to the Problems system in Veonim (underline highlights, problems menu, jump between problems, etc.). this can be really useful for incremental compilers (incremental compiler !== lang serv diagnostics or linter)
+- `TermAttach` - attach to a terminal session and parse the output for any compiler output adding any errors/warnings to the Problems system in Veonim (underline highlights, problems menu, jump between problems, etc.). this can be really useful for incremental compilers (btw: incremental compiler !== lang serv diagnostics or linter)
 - `TermDetach` - stop parsing terminal output for compiler output
 - `divination` - mark each line with a label. inputting the label keys will jump to that line. like easymotion
 - `divination-search` - mark each search result in the buffer with a label that can be used to jump to (easymotion style)
 - `viewport-search` - fuzzy search in the current buffer viewport only. on search completion, display jump-to labels like easymotion (`divination-search`). useful for quickly jumping to another place currently visible in the viewport
+- `modify-colorscheme-live` - open a colorscheme file. move cursor to color value. trigger this command. a color picker is opened, and whenever the color is changed in the color picker, the colors are updated across all of vim LIVE.
+WE'LL DO IT LIVE!

 ## fuzzy menu keybindings
 In general all fuzzy menus share the same keybindings.
 These are hardcoded right now, but they will be configurable in the future (once I figure out a good way to do it)

-`escape` - close menu
+- `escape` - close menu
-`enter` - close menu and perform action on the currently selected item (like opening a file in the `files` fuzzy menu) `tab` - if there are multiple input fields, switch focus between inputs (e.g. `grep` menu) `ctrl/cmd + w` - delete word backwards
+- `enter` - close menu and perform action on the currently selected item (e.g. open file in the `files` fuzzy menu)
+- `tab` - if there are multiple input fields, switch focus between inputs (e.g. `grep` menu)
+- `ctrl/cmd + w` - delete word backwards
-`ctrl/cmd + j` - select next item
+- `ctrl/cmd + j` - select next item
-`ctrl/cmd + k` - select previous item
+- `ctrl/cmd + k` - select previous item
-`ctrl/cmd + n` - select next group (usually items grouped by files like in `grep` menu or `problems` menu) `ctrl/cmd + p` - select previous group
+- `ctrl/cmd + n` - select next group (usually items grouped by files like in `grep` menu or `problems` menu)
+- `ctrl/cmd + p` - select previous group
-`ctrl/cmd + d` - scroll and select an item further down the list `ctrl/cmd + u` - scroll and select an item further up the list `ctrl/cmd + o` - jump up a directory in any explorer menu (`explorer`, `change-dir`, etc.)
+- `ctrl/cmd + d` - scroll and select an item further down the list
+- `ctrl/cmd + u` - scroll and select an item further up the list
+- `ctrl/cmd + o` - jump up a directory in any explorer menu (`explorer`, `change-dir`, etc.)

 ## create your own fuzzy menu
 You like all these fuzzy menus?
 Why not make your own?
 Veonim lets you build your own.
 Call `VeonimMenu` with an input list and a completion handler that will receive the selected item.